toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 From this point, while above obsfucated "Hello world!" code is obviously useless, but i hope its displaying simple fact that both Erlang list comprehension and pattern matching features, two main features that you'll use alot when you're developing an Erlang app, are dandy for operating many types of data (hex and bit syntax in those example).
 In some circumtances, it is a very powerfull way to abstracting complex problem down to just several lines of codes.

-## Fault tolerance, Hot-Code swapping and "Concurency"
+## "Concurency", Fault tolerance and Hot-Code swapping

 Ok, i must make a confession : I lie when i saying that i met Erlang by accident, similar to those one year old little girl story - which was real story if you curious.
 I'm actually select it based by my research in search of the ideal platform for designing real-time application.